catmaid/CATMAID/sphinx-doc/source/extensions.rst

 -------------------

 - See the :doc:`contributing <contributing>` page.
+- Don't pick an extension name which may clash with other python modules.
 - Don't write any migrations which will change data or database tables in the underlying \
     CATMAID installation.
 - Be aware of CATMAID's namespace - don't add dependencies or tables which could cause \